 - Drain the pasta in a colander and refresh in cold water.
 You can add a little oil to prevent the pasta from sticking.
 Mix with the sauce.

 - Fresh pasta cooks faster, sometimes in 30 seconds, since there is so much moisture in it.
 Three minutes is the standard time, but it is better to keep checking for doneness.

-Dried eggless pasta and noodles can be kept for two years if they • are stored in an airtight container in a cool, dark place.
+- Dried eggless pasta and noodles can be kept for two years if they • are stored in an airtight container in a cool, dark place.
 Egg pasta keeps only for a few months.